 |15-meter swim with gear||P/F||P/F|

-For Army Special Forces assessment and Selection Course (SFAS), it is recommended to score a minimum of 260 on the Army PFT for 17-21 year-old male.
-This three-week course requires you to be able to fast march many miles a day using land navigation skills, climb obstacle courses.
-If you can do the recommended scores for Army Ranger, you should be well prepared for SFAS.
-Also see the Army\'s Special Forces Guidelines PDF for more information on Special Forces Training.
+For Army Special Forces Assessment and Selection Course (SFAS), it is recommended to score a minimum of 260 on the Army PFT for 17- to 21-year-old males.
+This three-week course requires you to fast-march many miles a day by utilizing land navigation skills and climb obstacle courses.
+If you can do the recommended scores for Army Ranger, you should be well-prepared for SFAS.
+Also see the Army's Special Forces Guidelines PDF for more information on Special Forces training.

 Navy Physical Fitness Test

-Navy Physical readiness tests, with associated height/weight/body fat measurements, are conducted twice each fiscal year.
+Navy physical readiness tests, with associated height/weight/body-fat measurements, are conducted twice each fiscal year.
 The test is designed to measure flexibility, muscular endurance and aerobic capacity.
 The Navy physical fitness test consists of a 1.5-mile run, sit-ups and push-ups.
-Also swimming 500m for time is an option for the 1.5-mile run.
-This is a standard PT test used by other braches and many law enforcement agencies across the United States.
+(The plank pose replaced sit-ups in 2021.)
+Also swimming 500 meters for time is an option for the 1.5-mile run.
+This is a standard PT test used by other branches and many law enforcement agencies across the United States.

 Air Force Physical Fitness Test

-During initial entry processing, both men and women are required to pass a Physical Fitness test that measures cardiovascular endurance, muscular strength and endurance and mobility.
-The test consists of the two-mile run, push-ups and sit-ups.
-In addition to initial entry physical fitness requirements, the Air Force has an annual fitness test requiring a passing score in a 1.5-mile run, push-ups and sit-ups.
+During initial entry processing, everyone is required to pass a physical fitness test that measures cardiovascular endurance, muscular strength and endurance, and mobility.
+The test consists of the 1.5-mile run, push-ups and sit-ups.
+In addition to initial entry physical fitness requirements, the Air Force has an annual fitness test requiring a passing score with a unique testing option.
+Airmen can select the exercises and events that they are tested once they are in the Air Force.
+The new options are the following:

 Marine Corps Physical Fitness Test